Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 ```

 >  Note: in Javascript a function is a first class citizenship, it means that can be threated  as other types in Javascript, you can assign it to a variable or pass it as a parameter in other function.

+### Comparisons

+It lets you take decisions in the code based on the comparing values, in JS there are many ways to do it.

+-	Strict Comparison: the operator for this is the `===` which compares the values and doesn’t let do coercion but there are two exception that fail with this operator, the `NaN ` and the `-0` for the `NaN ` you can use Number.isNaN() and for `-0` you can use Object.is().
+In case of the objects, it does a comparison of the reference no by the content of the object(structure equality).

+-	Coercive Comparisons: the operator == does comparison of value and type, but in case the types are different, it first does a coercion and then it does the comparison